-The information laid out in the following sections are focused on the academic aspects of the

-Department of Theatre Arts Bachelor of Arts, Bachelor of Science, Minors and Interdisciplinary in

-Fine Arts - Theatre Cognate programs.
-Please refer to the Theatre Arts Production

-Handbook for policies and guidelines pertaining to the production and performance aspects of the department.
+The information laid out in the following sections are focused on the academic aspects of the Department of Theatre Arts Bachelor of Fine Arts programs.
+Please refer to the Theatre Arts Production Handbook for policies and guidelines pertaining to the production and performance aspects of the Department.